Transceiver Design for Dual-Hop Non-regenerative MIMO-OFDM Relay Systems Under Channel Uncertainties: Transceiver Design Problem Formulation

 \textbf{\textsl{Remark 1:}} In this paper, the relay estimates the source-relay channel and the destination estimates the relay-destination channel.
-The precoder ${\bf{F}}_k$ and ${\bf{G}}_k$ can be designed at the relay or at the destination.
-Sharing channel estimation between the relay and the destination is unavoidable.
+The forwarding matrix ${\bf{F}}_k$ and equalizer ${\bf{G}}_k$ are designed at the relay.
+Therefore, the estimated second hop CSI should be fed back from destination to relay.
 However, when channel is varying slowly, and the channel estimation feedback occurs infrequently, the errors in feedback can be negligible.